exakat/exakat/docs/Rules.rst

 ####################

-List of properties that are not explicitely defined in the class, its parents or traits.
+List of properties that are not explicitly defined in the class, its parents or traits.

 .. code-block:: php